BritishPandaChick/luckydye/wp-content/plugins/google-site-kit/readme.txt

 Please create a new topic on our [WordPress.org support forum](https://wordpress.org/support/plugin/google-site-kit/).
 Be sure to follow the [support forum guidelines](https://wordpress.org/support/guidelines/) when posting.

 == Changelog ==

+= 1.74.0 =

+**Enhanced**

+* Remove color from disabled tab in Search Console widget on dashboard when Search Console is gathering data.
+See [#5056](https://github.com/google/site-kit-wp/issues/5056).
+* Add `useViewContext` hook for retrieving the current view context.
+See [#5011](https://github.com/google/site-kit-wp/issues/5011).
+* Update internal event tracking to include user authentication state.
+See [#4846](https://github.com/google/site-kit-wp/issues/4846).
+* Add the new DashboardSharingSettingsButton component.
+See [#4820](https://github.com/google/site-kit-wp/issues/4820).
+* Hide Analytics goals CTA in view-only context.
+See [#4817](https://github.com/google/site-kit-wp/issues/4817).
+* Add a dropdown menu for users using the "view-only" dashboard sharing mode.
+See [#4812](https://github.com/google/site-kit-wp/issues/4812).
+* Allow users with shared dashboard access to navigate directly to the shared dashboard from the splash page.
+See [#4811](https://github.com/google/site-kit-wp/issues/4811).
+* Implement the view only splash screen.
+See [#4810](https://github.com/google/site-kit-wp/issues/4810).
+* Add an action to recover a module and a selector to get recoverable modules.
+See [#4803](https://github.com/google/site-kit-wp/issues/4803).
+* Implement UI for new AdSense setup site components.
+See [#4764](https://github.com/google/site-kit-wp/issues/4764).

+**Fixed**

+* Update the AdSense SetupMain component to show existing errors.
+See [#5107](https://github.com/google/site-kit-wp/issues/5107).
+* Avoid an unnecessary network request for Analytics settings on the Site Kit dashboard when Analytics is not active.
+See [#5091](https://github.com/google/site-kit-wp/issues/5091).
+* Add required versions of PHP and WP to plugin header.
+See [#5076](https://github.com/google/site-kit-wp/issues/5076).
+* Fix infinite loading state for components relying on gathering or zero data reports.
+See [#4542](https://github.com/google/site-kit-wp/issues/4542).

+= 1.73.0 =

+**Enhanced**

+* Update Google API client services library for latest AdSense API enhancements.
+See [#5092](https://github.com/google/site-kit-wp/issues/5092).
+* Update the `Learn More` link to point to the new documentation page.
+Props smamun19.
+See [#5077](https://github.com/google/site-kit-wp/issues/5077).
+* Update AdSense V2 state detection logic with new API return values.
+See [#5052](https://github.com/google/site-kit-wp/issues/5052).
+* Update AdSense V2 code constants to use new API capabilities.
+See [#5051](https://github.com/google/site-kit-wp/issues/5051).
+* Improve logic for handling timeouts for user surveys on the dashboard.
+See [#4925](https://github.com/google/site-kit-wp/issues/4925).
+* Update widget registration to declare associated modules.
+See [#4849](https://github.com/google/site-kit-wp/issues/4849).
+* Ensure permissions modal only appears for authenticated users.
+See [#4819](https://github.com/google/site-kit-wp/issues/4819).
+* Hide Idea Hub action buttons when viewing dashboard in view-only mode.
+See [#4816](https://github.com/google/site-kit-wp/issues/4816).
+* Update source links to hide on the view only dashboard.
+See [#4815](https://github.com/google/site-kit-wp/issues/4815).
+* Add UI for new AdSense components.
+See [#4762](https://github.com/google/site-kit-wp/issues/4762).
+* Extend and update custom capabilities for viewing dashboard and splash screens with logic for dashboard sharing.
+See [#4599](https://github.com/google/site-kit-wp/issues/4599).
+* Add REST endpoint for module recovery.
+See [#4533](https://github.com/google/site-kit-wp/issues/4533).

+**Fixed**

+* Ensure closed AdSense accounts are not considered for the AdSense account to use with the module.
+Props sancodes.
+See [#5050](https://github.com/google/site-kit-wp/issues/5050).
+* Remove lines below "gathering data" text on chart metric selection buttons.
+See [#5010](https://github.com/google/site-kit-wp/issues/5010).
+* Fix bug that could cause the incorrect notification to briefly appear when Analytics or Search Console is gathering data.
+See [#5008](https://github.com/google/site-kit-wp/issues/5008).
+* Add "gathering data" overlay to the All Traffic widget when Analytics is gathering data.
+See [#5006](https://github.com/google/site-kit-wp/issues/5006).
+* Fix zero data state message formatting issues.
+See [#5001](https://github.com/google/site-kit-wp/issues/5001).
+* Add "gathering data" and "zero data" headers to single URL ("entity") dashboard pages.
+See [#4983](https://github.com/google/site-kit-wp/issues/4983).
+* Update complete Analytics activation CTA for consistency with new zero data states activation CTA.
+See [#4966](https://github.com/google/site-kit-wp/issues/4966).
+* Fix authentication issue with WordPress security plugins/other plugins that modify/obscure the WordPress version number.
+See [#4963](https://github.com/google/site-kit-wp/issues/4963).
+* Fix Google chart labels to no longer be truncated due to lack of space.
+See [#4944](https://github.com/google/site-kit-wp/issues/4944).

+= 1.72.0 =

+**Enhanced**

+* Update documentation URLs.
+See [#4935](https://github.com/google/site-kit-wp/issues/4935).
+* Use alternate `viewContext` for non-authenticated users.
+See [#4814](https://github.com/google/site-kit-wp/issues/4814).
+* Implement modified snippet toggle component for enhanced AdSense setup flow.
+See [#4761](https://github.com/google/site-kit-wp/issues/4761).

+**Fixed**

+* Fix bug where user surveys would not trigger when viewing the dashboard.
+See [#5073](https://github.com/google/site-kit-wp/issues/5073).
+* When Analytics is gathering data, ensure "gathering data" is shown under All Users in the All Traffic widget.
+See [#5007](https://github.com/google/site-kit-wp/issues/5007).
+* Ensure WordPress dashboard notices appear in Site Kit.
+See [#4998](https://github.com/google/site-kit-wp/issues/4998).
+* Don't show the "gathering data" blue box CTA on the Admin Bar.
+See [#4986](https://github.com/google/site-kit-wp/issues/4986).
+* Fix styling issues with table view on mobile when no results are available.
+See [#4982](https://github.com/google/site-kit-wp/issues/4982).
+* Prevent selection of metrics in the Search Traffic widget when gathering data.
+See [#4967](https://github.com/google/site-kit-wp/issues/4967).
+* Disable All Traffic pie chart tabs when in gathering or zero data state.
+See [#4961](https://github.com/google/site-kit-wp/issues/4961).
+* Ensure consistent alignment of content in data blocks.
+See [#4946](https://github.com/google/site-kit-wp/issues/4946).
+* Fix gathering data message appearing too early on chart components.
+See [#4945](https://github.com/google/site-kit-wp/issues/4945).
+* Fix display of special characters used in the site title.
+See [#4852](https://github.com/google/site-kit-wp/issues/4852).

+= 1.71.0 =

+**Enhanced**

+* Update gathering data UI in WordPress Dashboard widget.
+See [#4908](https://github.com/google/site-kit-wp/issues/4908).
+* Update the Analytics Signup CTA on the WordPress Dashboard.
+See [#4868](https://github.com/google/site-kit-wp/issues/4868).
+* Store remote features as a persistent option, ensuring features remain enabled when Site Kit is disconnected or reset.
+See [#4861](https://github.com/google/site-kit-wp/issues/4861).
+* Add additional context to remote feature request.
+See [#4858](https://github.com/google/site-kit-wp/issues/4858).
+* Prevent surveys from triggering for non-authenticated users on a shared dashboard.
+See [#4806](https://github.com/google/site-kit-wp/issues/4806).
+* Add notifications to site header when Analytics and/or Search Console are still gathering data.
+See [#4698](https://github.com/google/site-kit-wp/issues/4698).
+* Update widgets to pass gathering data state to components.
+See [#4697](https://github.com/google/site-kit-wp/issues/4697).
+* Update CTA placement for the Search Funnel widget on mobile.
+See [#4695](https://github.com/google/site-kit-wp/issues/4695).
+* Improve the zero state design in the All Traffic Widget.
+See [#4675](https://github.com/google/site-kit-wp/issues/4675).

+**Fixed**

+* Ensure request for remote features is made on site connection.
+See [#4957](https://github.com/google/site-kit-wp/issues/4957).

 = 1.70.0 =